Certificate Program

 Register for the From Microinequities to Inclusion Workshop

-To view and/or register for the Certificate Program Workshops visit the Equity and Inclusion Initiatives Events Calendar by clicking HERE.
+To view Certificate Program Workshop days and times, visit the Equity and Inclusion Initiatives Events Calendar by clicking HERE.